Adel2p/TempoTask/README.md

 </p>

 <p align="center">
-MarvelHeroes is a demo application based on modern Android application tech-stacks and MVVM architecture.<br>
+Tempo is a demo application based on modern Android application tech-stacks and MVVM architecture.<br>
 Fetching data from the network and integrating persisted data in the database via repository pattern.
 </p>
 </br>